 Johnny Knoxville served as the unofficial leader of the Jackass crew.
 He usually opened the during show an introduction where he dressed ridiculously and proceeded to be smashed by an object swung, thrown, or dropped by another cast member.
 While he acted as the mastermind behind a lot of the show's stunts, he never shied away from getting injured for a punchline.
 One of the most memorable feats came in episode one of Jackass, where the legend himself tests self-defense items like pepper spray on himself.

 Recently, Knoxville has been under the radar, and for a brief time traded the busy actor's life for a more subdued and domestic life.
 After Jackass, he remarried and welcomed a son and another daughter.
-However, Knoxville rarely goes unseen for long, and experienced much success since Jackass with movies like Bad Grandpa and a stint as Leonardo in a Ninja Turtles movie.
-He's even set to star in a film titled Above Suspicion, a film about an FBI agent forced to move to rural Kentucky.
-Sounds like an Oscar contender.
+However, Knoxville rarely goes unseen for long, and experienced much success since Jackass with movies like Bad Grandpa and Action Point and a stint as Leonardo in a Ninja Turtles movie.

 Bam Margera: Then